Jakub Brabec: International career

+Youth

-Jakub has represented the Czech Republic at youth international level.
+Brabec has represented the Czech Republic at youth international level.
 He scored his first national goal on his third and final appearance for the Czech Republic under-18s in a 3–1 loss to the Austria under-18s in a March 2010 friendly match.

 Later in 2009, he made his debut for the Czech Republic under-19s in a 4–0 win over the Malta under-19s.

-He was selected as captain of the Czech Republic under-19s squad for the 2011 UEFA European Under-19 Championship.
+Brabec was selected as captain of the Czech Republic under-19s squad for the 2011 UEFA European Under-19 Championship.
 His first goal at under-19 level came in this tournament.
 He scored a header in a group game tournament fixture against the Republic of Ireland under-19s to equalise 1–1 on 23 July 2011; the Czechs went on to win 2–1.
 The Czech Republic finished the tournament as losing finalists to Spain.

+Senior

+On 29 March 2016, Brabec debuted for the Czech national team under coach Pavel Vrba in Czech Republic senior team in a friendly match against Sweden, ending in a 1–1 draw.

+On 11 October 2019, Brabec scored his first goal in a UEFA Euro 2020 qualifying match against England, resulting in a 2-1 victory for the Czechs.

+On 19 November 2023, along with Vladimír Coufal and Jan Kuchta, Brabec has been kicked out of the Czech Republic's national team camp after they allegedly going out clubbing two days before the Euro 2024 qualifier match against Moldova.